seeschloss/borda/README.md

   <dd>Stops the clock.</dd>

   <dt>.offset(int)</dt>
-  <dd>Time offset to use from UTC.
+  <dd>Time offset to use from UTC, in seconds.
 Default is browser's timezone.</dd>

   <dt>.display(Date)</dt>
   <dd>Displays time of given date on the clock.</dd>